Plajta/RhaetianRailwayRework/README.md

 3. Homogennous page styling
 4. Created a simple app for RhB customers
 5. Mobile version for the RhB website
+6. Simple map iframe using Google Maps services to show location of every RhB station and some info about them

 ---